Pseudoreality/Roblox-Identities/Capabilities/1 - PluginSecurity.md

 - **Permission Id:** 1

 ## Notes
-- This security can be thought of as an "Anti-GameScript" security since every identity but `GameScript` has access to it.
+- This security can be thought of as an "Anti-GameScript" security since almost every identity but `GameScript` has access to it.
 - [`settings()`](https://create.roblox.com/docs/reference/engine/globals/RobloxGlobals#settings) requires this security to be called.

 ## Required for Instantiation